-Waha Secures $8 Million In Series A-1 Funding To Accelerate Global Growth
+WaHa Secures $8 Million in Series A-1 Funding to Accelerate Global Growth

 WaHa will unveil its first commercially available AWG unit at the WETEX 2025 exhibition in Dubai (September 30 – October 2), showcasing solutions for utilities, developers, and industrial operators seeking reliable, sustainable access to pure water.

-“We've built a platform capable of transforming access to water across multiple sectors,” said Mike Phillips, Chairman, WaHa.“This raise will enable us to establish solid traction for the WaHa Vaporator® and improve water security in the UAE and broader GCC.”
+“We’ve built a platform capable of transforming access to water across multiple sectors,” said Mike Phillips, Chairman of WaHa.
+“This raise will enable us to establish solid traction for the WaHa Vaporator® and improve water security in the UAE and broader GCC.”

 WaHa is negotiating commercial agreements for manufacturing, distribution, and long-term service and support.